VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

 ## Time filter

 It's recommended to omit the [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) in the rule expression.
 By default, vmalert automatically appends the time filter `_time: <group_interval>` to the expression.
-For instance, below rule will be evaluated every 5 minutes, and will return the result with logs from the last 5 minutes.
+For instance, the rule below will be evaluated every 5 minutes, and will return the result with logs from the last 5 minutes.

 ```
 groups: